Methodology

 - —Not a medical device or health advisor.
 All content is informational only.

-- —Not a dispensary.
+- —Not a store.
 Matchleaf doesn't sell cannabis or connect to live inventory.

 - —Not a catalog.
 It works with whatever strains you have — not a browsable database of everything available.

 - —Not a guarantee.
-Terpene science informs probable effects; individual response varies.
+Terpene associations inform probable effects; individual response varies.

 Ready to try it?
 Enter your strains and select an effect.

 Open Matchleaf →For informational purposes only.
 Matchleaf content does not constitute medical advice.
-Terpene effects described reflect current research literature and may not apply to all individuals.
+Terpene associations described reflect current research literature and Matchleaf's modeling choices, and may not apply to all individuals.
 Check applicable laws regarding cannabis use in your jurisdiction.